domw30/CV/README.md

 ## Skills

 #### Creativity
-As someone who is inventive and has a key eye for detail, software development provides me with a platform to illustrate my creative potential, building practice projects using Ruby, HTML and CSS including:
+As someone who is inventive and has a keen eye for detail, software development provides me with a platform to illustrate my creative potential, building practice projects using Ruby, and example websites in HTML and CSS including:

  1. [The Prediction](https://github.com/domw30/The-Prediction-Game) - *A command-line game*
  2. [Student Directory](https://github.com/domw30/student-directory-2) - *A command-line app*